How to Remove Mold and Algae From Your Roof

-Mold can sneak up in any place where there is a lot of moisture.
-This could be around leaky pipes, refrigerators, wet basements, and even on your roof.
+Mold and algae can sneak up in any place where there's an abundance of moisture, and for us Floridians, sadly this can be pretty common.
+However, humid regions are not the only culprit.
+You could find mold around leaky pipes, refrigerators, wet basements, and even on your roof.
 Luckily, unlike the moldy cheese in your fridge, roofs with mold do not have to be thrown out.

-With its slimy dark greenish hue, mold can quickly take over your roof, causing both rot and blot to your house’s structural beauty.
-Mold stains on roof shingles often make your roof look old and unkempt, with black streaks all over.
-And while moldy roofs are more common in areas with warm, humid summers, mold can thrive in a variety of conditions.
+With their slimy dark greenish hues, mold and algae can quickly take over your roof, causing your home's structural beauty to rot.
+Mold stains on roof shingles often make your roof look old and unkempt, with black streaks covering the once pristine condition, and while moldy roofs are more common in areas with warm, humid summers, the experts here at RoofCrafters know all too well that mold can thrive in any condition.

 The truth is you can’t do much about algae and mold spores from the air landing on your roof.
-But when left untreated, the unsightly fungus can lead to the degradation of any roofing material.
-The most common roofing materials that are prone to mold are wood and asphalt, but metal, clay, and concrete can also degrade due to mold over time.
+When left untreated, though, the unsightly fungus can lead to the degradation of any roofing material.
+The most common roofing materials that are prone to mold and algae growth are wood and asphalt, but metal, clay, and concrete can also degrade due to mold over time.

 Step 1 – Wear Proper Safety Gear